GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ## Test the workflows with the Genesys Cloud API

-Test your published flows with Genesys Cloud public API calls.

 ### Select test tool

 There are two convenient ways to make API calls to Genesys Cloud: Postman and [Genesys Cloud API Explorer](https://developer.genesys.cloud/devapps/api-explorer).
 Below you'll find an information about both tools usage.